eser/ajan/logfx/README.md

 ## Overview

-The **logfx** package is a configurable logging solution leverages the `log/slog` of the standard library for structured logging.
-It includes pretty-printing options and a fx module for the `ajan/di` package.
+**logfx** package is a configurable logging solution leverages the `log/slog` of the standard library for structured logging.
+It includes pretty-printing options.
 The package supports OpenTelemetry-compatible severity levels and provides extensive test coverage to ensure reliability and correctness.

 The documentation below provides an overview of the package, its types, functions, and usage examples.
 For more detailed information, refer to the